UPDATE (Dec 15): Here are the states covered under the Chicago emergency travel order as of Tuesday, December 15:

 Yellow tier states: Hawaii

-Chicago has introduced an updated version of its emergency travel order, which was originally introduced in July, asking travelers entering or returning to Chicago from states with high COVID-19 rates to quarantine for 14 days.
+Chicago has introduced an updated version of its emergency travel order, which was originally introduced in July, asking travelers entering or returning to Chicago from states with high COVID-19 rates to quarantine for 10 days (reduced from the original 14 day, per CDC recommendations).
 Effective Friday, November 13, 2020, the updated order uses a color-coded system to classify what measures should be taken after traveling to a state and whether or not the Chicago Department of Public Health advises travel to or from a certain state.

 The update order divides states into the following color-coded categories: